dani-jozsef/jumonpy/README.md

 # The "totugane64" encoding

+Totugane64 is a riff on standard base64 encoding, replacing the single-character glyphs with two character syllables taken from Japanese syllabic script (encoded via ASCII).
+Totugane64 possesses prefix property, making decoding cheap, and is human readable, pronouncable and highly mnemonic.
+Ever wanted to memorize an ECDSA private key?
+Well now you can.

 The commonly used Japanese syllables, excluding standalone wovels (ん is a standalone wovel too), number exactly 65.
 That is 64 without を, which is exclusively used as a particle in modern Japanese, ie. it's never part of a modern word.
 So the encoding alphabet with 64 glyphs, in gojūon ordering, is:

-ka ki ku ke ko
+( ka ki ku ke ko
 ga gi gu ge go
 sa si su se so
 za zi zu ze zo